ASOS Return Policy: Time to Make Sense of ALL The Confusion

 The final step will be to print out a free return label and drop it off at the USPS or request a pickup.

-Can I Return Outlet Clothing Too?
+You Can Also Return Outlet Clothing

 As long as the item does not say Final Sale you can return it.